zoff99/ToxAndroidRefImpl/doc/qtox_proposal_spec.md

                     v

                    (2) send Message normally to Friend
-                       (if Friend is not yet online, faux offline Messaaing will send the Message after Friend has woken up)
+                       (if Friend is not yet online, faux offline Messaging will send the Message after Friend has woken up)